spdx/spdx-spec/docs/serializations.md

 with the following additional characteristics:

 - No line breaks
-- Key names MUST be wrapped in double quotes
+- Key names shall be wrapped in double quotes
 - No whitespace outside of strings
-- `true`, `false` and `null`: the literal names must be lowercase; no other literal names are allowed
+- `true`, `false` and `null`: the literal names shall be lowercase; no other literal names are allowed
 - Integers: represented in base 10 using decimal digits.
 This designates an integer component that may be prefixed with an optional minus sign.
   Leading zeros are not allowed.
 - Strings: UTF-8 representation without specific normalization.
 A string begins and ends with quotation marks (%x22).
-Any Unicode characters may be placed within the quotation marks, except for the two characters that MUST be escaped by a reverse solidus: quotation mark, reverse solidus, and the control characters (U+0000 through U+001F).
+Any Unicode characters may be placed within the quotation marks, except for the two characters that shall be escaped by a reverse solidus: quotation mark, reverse solidus, and the control characters (U+0000 through U+001F).
 - Arrays: An array structure is represented as square brackets surrounding zero or more items.
 Items are separated by commas.
 - Objects: An object structure is represented as a pair of curly brackets surrounding zero or more name/value pairs (or members).
 A name is a string containing only ASCII characters (0x21-0x7F).
-The names within an object must be unique.
+The names within an object shall be unique.
 A single colon comes after each name, separating the name from the value.
 A single comma separates a value from a following name.
 The name/value pairs are ordered by name.